 As mentioned above, we strongly advise you to introduce a regular process cycle at your company.
 And this has to be lived.
 For the requests from projects tend to change dynamically.
 But the team leaders cannot reschedule their team planning every day.

 Therefore, it is necessary for the planning to be up to date by the due date.
 In the case of resource conflicts, all team leaders and project managers involved have the same current basis for decisions.

 You should still get used to the fact that resource planning cannot always be 100 per cent specific.
 External interferences often come sooner than you can adjust your planning.

 This is how you approach the introduction of regular planning intervals:

 - Identify the parties involved in the process (project manager, team leader and the PMO).

 - Come to an agreement with them as to which intervals are appropriate for resource coordination at your company.
 If in doubt, begin with longer intervals.
 This will allow you to actually complete the update.

 - Ensure that the commitment of the resources is fixed for the current and the following interval.
 This is the only way to achieve a consistent resource utilization.

-- Support the project managers in updating their project plans in line with the agreed intervals.
+- Assist the project managers in updating their project plans in line with the agreed intervals.
 You always need the total current resource requirements for the same date.

-- Coordinate the resource deployment with the team leaders based on the current project planning.
+- Coordinate the use of resources with the team leaders based on the current project planning.